zebp/async-cell/README.md

 # async-cell

-An async cell that holds a value and can alert users when a value in inserted.
+An async cell that holds a value and can alert users when a value is inserted.

 ## Examples